BobDev94/Pic2Pix/README.md

 # Pic2Pix
 A script to process pictures/drawings of people to turn them into sprites usable in 2d game engines like GameMaker

-A basic demo of what you can expect this script to do:
+A basic demo of what you can expect this script to do: Please note that the script expects the part to be extracted to be in the middle of the image.
+It samples the edges to determine the range of pixels to be filtered out, so if the edge corners are covered by the parts to be extracted, you'll have issues.

 ![Capture](https://github.com/user-attachments/assets/f42106d4-6e55-43ad-862d-7c9b2c042f8d)